cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

     ] # [str] | Specifies a list of status for the object in the cloud spin run. (optional) num_runs = 1 # int | Specifies the max number of runs.
 If not specified, at most 100 runs will be returned. (optional) pagination_cookie = "paginationCookie_example" # str | Specifies the pagination cookie with which subsequent parts of the response can be fetched.
 Users can use this to get next runs (optional) exclude_non_restorable_runs = False # bool | Specifies whether to exclude non restorable runs.
-Run is treated restorable only if there is at least one object snapshot (which may be either a local or an archival snapshot) which is not deleted or expired.
+Run is treated restorable only if there is atleast one object snapshot (which may be either a local or an archival snapshot) which is not deleted or expired.
 Default value is false. (optional) if omitted the server will use the default value of False

 # example passing only required values which don't have defaults set
 try: